 We also appreciate language relating to providing participants/beneficiaries with information summarizing changes the plan/issuer "has made as part of its corrective action plan following the initial determination of noncompliance, including an explanation of any opportunity for a participant or beneficiary to have a claim for benefits reprocessed."
-The framing of the notice as an "opportunity" for a participant/beneficiary to have a claim for benefits reprocessed is misguided and places the burden on participants/beneficiaries in an inappropriate manner.
+The framing of the notice as an "opportunity" for a participant/beneficiaries in an inappropriate manner.
 The participant/beneficiary is not well placed to know they may have been impacted by noncompliant NQTL and to navigate a likely complicated path (that the proposal leaves unidentified) to pursue remedies.
-Instead, we strongly urge the Departments to place an affirmative obligation on plans/issuers, as part of the corrective action plan, to identify affected participants/beneficiaries, reprocess any claims, notify those who they determine have been impacted by the non-compliant NQTL.
+Instead, we strongly urge the Departments to place an affirmative obligation on plans/issuers, as part of the corrective action plan, to identify affected participants/beneficiaries, reprocesse any claims, notify those who they determine have been impacted by the non-compliant NQTL.
 We commend the Departments for appropriately shifting the burden away from consumers throughout this proposed rule, and we urge a consistent approach here.